shawn-dsilva/shade-jekyll-theme/_posts/2019-01-06-How-To-Migrate-MongoDB-documents-to-another-Server.md

 ---
 layout: post
 title: 'How to Migrate or Copy MongoDB documents to another Server'
+categories: [Systems Administration/ DevOps,] tags : [mongodb, database, linux]
 excerpt_separator: <!--more-->
 ---

 I recently installed Kubuntu 18.04 on my desktop PC, after doing a wipe-and-reinstall of my Windows 10 installation on the SSD.
 Altough most of my code is backed up either locally or on Github my MongoDB documents are not, because i never found it necessary.
 The current version of my chat app needs some filler data so as to test certain functionality, and so i decided to migrate MongoDB documents from my laptop to my Kubuntu install on the desktop, this will be accomplished through native MongoDB utilities for backup and restore, and Secure Copy or `scp` to copy files from Laptop to Desktop over the network through SSH

 ## Setup
 - The Receiver PC running `openssh-server` , installable on Ubuntu/Debian based systems by
 ```
     sudo apt install openssh-server
 ```